 Quick Summary

-- The UK-EU Gibraltar treaty targets 10 April 2026 for provisional application, though delays are possible
+- The UK-EU Gibraltar treaty targets 15 July 2026 for provisional application

 - Once active, the land border fence will be removed and there will be no passport checks between La Linea and Gibraltar